slatedocs/slate/source/includes/azure/_instances.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instances</code>

-Retrieve a list of all instances in a given [environment](#administration-environments)
+Retrieve a list of all instances in a given [environment](#administration-environments).

 Attributes | &nbsp;
 ------- | -----------